Tuesday, 30 June 2026

 ∘◦❀◦∘

-The most important reason for this trip is, of course, Jiffy and Jonathan's wedding.
+The most important reason for this trip is, of course, Jiffy and Josephine's wedding.

 At the moment, Jiffy and my dad are away sailing somewhere along the west coast of Scotland.
 They'll be back next week, and then the real family catch-ups can begin.